 Montreal River Harbour

 Montreal River Harbour is a small community at the mouth of the Montreal River.
 This section of Hwy 17 in Montreal River Harbour is best known for the winding uphill road.
 This provides an incredible view of Lake Superior heading north or south.
-This location is a short distance from the park, approximately 10 minutes from the entrance and 30 minutes to middle of the park.
+This location is a short distance from the park, approximately 10 minutes from the entrance and 30 minutes to the middle of the park.

-Just North of the Park
+Just North Of The Park

 Wawa

-The town of Wawa is the hub for vacationers and best known for the famous Canada Goose Monument that welcomes travellers on Trans Canada Hwy 17 and Hwy 101.
+Wawa is the hub for vacationers and best known for the famous Canada Goose Monument that welcomes travellers on Trans Canada Hwy 17 and Hwy 101.
 The Goose marks the opening of the last link of the Lake Superior section of Hwy 17 more than 50 years ago.
 It’s a destination for paddlers, hikers, fishermen, and snowmobilers.
 Learn stories of the First Nations people, local historical characters and visitors like pianist Glenn Gould, and the members of the Group of Seven like A.Y.
 Jackson.

 Related Posts

-Snowshoeing in Algoma for the Beginner
+Snowshoeing In Algoma For The Beginner

 As the days turn shorter and the mercury begins to drop for the winter...